Intervention/docs/validation/v3/introduction/index.md

 # Intervention Validation
-## Collection of additional Laravel validation rules
+## Missing Laravel Validation Rules

 Intervention Validation is an extension library for Laravel's own validation system.
-The package adds rules to validate data like IBAN, BIC, ISBN, creditcard numbers and more.
+The package adds over 30 additional validation rules to verify data like IBAN, BIC, ISBN, creditcard numbers and more.